gabeklein/expressive-mvc/README.md

 <br />
 <h2 id="concept-ambient">Peer Consumers</h2>

 While context is great for components, controllers can use it too, that of the component where used.
-This is helped by importing a helper function, likewise called `tap`.
+This is helped by importing a special function, likewise called `tap`.
 > [This is an instruction](#concept-instruction), in-short a factory function.
 It tells the controller while initializing: the defined property is special, run some logic to set that up.

 On your Model, assign a property with the value of `tap(Model)`, passing in the type of state you're interested in.